temporalio/documentation/docs/application-development-guide.md

 This guide is meant to be a comprehensive resource for developing a [Temporal Application](/concepts/what-is-a-temporal-application).

-It is broken down into five large sections:
+It is broken down into two large sections:

 - [Foundations](#foundations): The minimum things required to build and run a simple Workflow with a single Activity.
 - [Features](#features): All of the general features available to a Temporal Application.
-- [Observability](#observability): Features and tools available that give you insight into you application.
-- [Testing](#testing): How to test your Temporal Application code.
-- [Scaling](#scaling): Things to consider and look for when scaling a Temporal Application to millions or billions of Workflow Executions.

 ## Foundations